-One of the most challenging parts of building a product is determining where and when to allocate resources.

-One of the most challenging parts of building a product is determining where and when to allocate resources.
-Chisel’s features pillar aims to help you solve this problem by giving you access to various tools that make it easier to plan the future of your product.
+Chisel’s Roadmaps pillar aims to help you solve this problem by giving you access to various tools that make it easier to plan the future of your product.

-Components are groups of features that all try to accomplish a similar goal or are related in some way shape or form.
+Components are groups of features that all try to achieve a similar goal or are related in some way, shape, or form.

-The treeview is a tool that lets you add the various features and components that make up your product, score them across certain axis, assign them to specific releases.
+The ‘Treeview‘ tool lets you add the various features and components that make up your product, score them across a particular axis, and assign them to specific releases.

-The release view a tool that lets you see in a card style which features are in which release cycles and lets you quickly and easily move features between releases.
+The ‘Release view‘ is a tool that lets you see which features are in which release cycles in a card style.